 \section{Introduction}

-On-device machine learning is gaining popularity as more and more AI accelerators are being used in mobile and embedded devices, such as NPU, GPU and Edge TPU~\cite{edgetpu}.
-Recent studies ~\cite{sun2020mind} have shown that thousands of mobile apps are using on-device machine learning (ML) for varied purposes, such as OCR, face recognition, liveness detection, ID card and bank card recognition, translation, and so on.
-The benefits of on-device machine learning are obvious.
-It avoids sending user's private data to the cloud, saves the latency of back-and-forth communication and does not require a network connection.
-Many ML applications use on-device ML even for real-time tasks, such as rendering a live video stream, which is not possible with the traditional cloud-based ML on mobile devices.
+On-device machine learning is becoming increasingly popular as more and more AI accelerators are being used in mobile and embedded devices, such as NPU~\cite{DBLP:journals/corr/abs-2112-02439}, GPU~\cite{mobilegpu} and Edge TPU~\cite{edgetpu}.
+A recent study~\cite{sun2020mind} has shown that thousands of mobile apps are using on-device machine learning (ML) for diverse applications, such as OCR~\cite{ocrapp}, face recognition~\cite{faceapp}, liveness detection~\cite{livenessapp}, ID card and bank card recognition~\cite{cardapp} and translation~\cite{translateapp}.
+The benefits of on-device machine learning are obvious; it avoids sending user's private data to the cloud, saves the latency of back-and-forth communication and does not require a network connection.
+Many ML applications use on-device ML even for real-time tasks, such as rendering a live video stream~\cite{zhang2020decomposable}, which is not possible with traditional cloud-based ML on mobile devices.

-However, with thousands of private models being deployed on billions of untrusted mobile devices, model theft is a real threat today.
+However, with thousands of private models being deployed on billions of untrusted mobile devices, model theft is a real threat today~\cite{sun2020mind}.
 Attackers are not only technically capable of but also financially motivated to steal these models~\cite{sun2020mind, xu2019first}.
-Leakage of those proprietary models can cause severe financial loss to businesses -- accurate models help companies maintain a competitive advantage and training the models requires a significant engineering effort (such as data collection, labeling and parameters tuning).
+Leakage of such proprietary models can cause severe financial loss to businesses -- accurate models help organizations maintain a competitive advantage and training the models requires a significant engineering effort.

 To make matters worse, existing proprietary models are found to be not well protected.
 As shown by Sun et al. in \cite{sun2020mind}, 41\% of the models are stored in plaintext and can be downloaded along with the application packages.
-Applications that protect the models (for example, by encrypting the models) are still vulnerable to run-time attacks that can extract the decrypted models from the memory \cite{sun2020mind}.
-With 54\% ML applications using GPUs for acceleration, it is even more complex to protect model privacy without losing access to the GPU accelerations.
+Applications that protect the models (for example, by encrypting the models~\cite{fritzai}) are themselves vulnerable to run-time attacks that can extract the decrypted models from the memory \cite{sun2020mind}.
+Additionally, 54\% ML applications use GPUs for acceleration -- the task of protecting model privacy without losing access to the GPU accelerations is even more challenging.